linn-guo/linn-guo.github.io/choices_potential_functions1/index.md

-# How can we find a suitable potential function of the conservative field on different regions?
+# How can we find a suitable potential function of the conservative field on the different regions (1)?

 <!--more-->